Jimly Asshiddiqie: Political career

 During the final years of President Suharto's rule, Jimly served as an Expert Staff (advisor) to the Minister of Education (1993–1998).
-Jimly was a member of the Golkar faction (Utusan Golongan) in the People's Consultative Assembly for the 1997-1998 period, which in March 1998 unanimously re-elected Suharto as president for a seventh term, despite mounting public opposition that saw Suharto resign two months' later.
+Jimly was a member of the Golkar faction (Utusan Golongan) in the People's Consultative Assembly for the 1997-1998 period, which in March 1998 unanimously re-elected Suharto as president for a seventh term, despite mounting public opposition that saw Suharto resign two months later.
 In 1998, shortly before the fall of Suharto, Jimly was appointed Assistant to Vice President BJ Habibie.

-After Habibie became president in May 1998, Jimly was chairman of the Legal Working Group on the National Reform Team toward Civil Society.
+After Habibie became president in May 1998, Jimly was chairman of the Legal Working Group on the National Reform Team Toward Civil Society.
 His working group helped to prepare new legislation, as well as amendments to the 1945 Constitution and the introduction of a system for direct presidential elections.
 Also under Habibie, Jimly was appointed Secretary for the Council of Law Enforcement and Security chaired by the president.
-He was the person-in-charge of the Constitutional Reform Panel under the coordination of Bagir Manan at the State Secretariat in 1998–1999.
+He was the person in charge of the Constitutional Reform Panel under the coordination of Bagir Manan at the State Secretariat in 1998–1999.

-Under President Abdurrahman Wahid, Jimly was an advisor to the Minister of Industry and Trade from 2001–2003.
-He was a member of the Expert Committee of the People's Assembly Working Body (2001–2002), and an Expert Advisor to the Secretariat General of the MPR in order to prepare amendments to the 1945 Constitution (2002–2003).
+Under President Abdurrahman Wahid, Jimly was an advisor to the Minister of Industry and Trade from 2001 to 2003.
+He was a member of the Expert Committee of the People's Assembly Working Body (2001–2002), and an Expert Advisor to the Secretariat General of the MPR to prepare amendments to the 1945 Constitution (2002–2003).

 Jimly chaired the Advisory Council of the National Commission on Human Rights for eight years from 2009 to 2017.

 He was a member of the Indonesian Presidential Advisory Council from 25 January 2010 to 2014, serving President Susilo Bambang Yudhoyono.

-He served as Vice Chairman of National Council of Titles and Honors.
-He was chairman of the Election Organizers Ethics Council (DKPP) from June 2012 – 2017.
+He served as Vice Chairman of the National Council of Titles and Honors.
+He was chairman of the Election Organizers Ethics Council (DKPP) from June 2012 to 2017.

 In August 2015, Jimly ran unsuccessfully for the leadership of the Corruption Eradication Commission (KPK).
 In December 2015, he was appointed chairman of the Indonesian Muslim Intellectuals Association (ICMI), a grouping that was formed in 1990 as part of an effort by then-President Suharto to use Islam to counterbalance the military's power.

 In January 2020, Jimly was appointed to the Board of Directors of the Indonesian Cooperatives Council (Dekopin), which is led by convicted corruption felon Nurdin Halid.